-There's a lot of plant based eating guides out there promising to help you thrive on a vegan diet, but most of these resources don't consider overall nutrition needs and macro balance to help you achieve your fitness goals.
+There's a lot of plant based eating guides out there promising to help you thrive on a vegan meal plan, but most of these resources don't consider overall nutrition needs and macro balance to help you achieve your fitness goals.
 So here's a vegan meal prep guide that does.

 How to Start a Vegan Diet

 Starting any new diet begins with identifying your personal health and fitness goals.
+Your nutrition goal will determine you daily calorie needs and shape the foundation of your food choices.
 For most, the reason for changing their eating habits falls into one of the following categories:

-However, the vegan diet is unique in that plant based eating is also associated with animal welfare and sustainability.
-But if your main reasons for going vegan fall into less health-oriented goals like these, it is still important to think through how your eating habits impact your personal wellbeing.
+However, these may not be the only reasons one would start a plant based style of eating.
+Veganism is unique in that it is also associated with sustainability.
+Regardless, if your main reasons for going vegan fall into less health-oriented goals like these, it is still important to think through how your eating habits impact your personal wellbeing.

-So step one is to determine what you want to get out of your diet.
+Step one is to determine what you want to get out of your meals.
 From there you can begin to shape your menu to fit your unique nutrition needs.

 Once you understand the basics principles of vegan eating for your nutrition goal, the next step is to fine tune your menu with quality options and optimized macro balance.